theophilly/simplebks/README.md

 ## PS

-`please note that in the order collection, the fields: price and shipping_limit_date should be of type long and date respectively but were saved as strings, hence sorting might work function appropriately, I tried to convert the values but convert was not available on tier of atlas`
+`please note that in the order collection, the fields: price and shipping_limit_date should be of type long and date respectively but were saved as strings, hence sorting might not function appropriately, I tried to convert the values but convert was not available on tier of atlas`

 ![error](./helpers/error.PNG)